elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Mediator Pattern is a design pattern that allows one object to notify a set of other objects when an event/action occurs.
-The difference between the Mediator and Observer patterns are that the Mediator pattern allows one object to be notified of events that occur in other objects, while the Observer pattern allows one object to subscribe to multiple events that occur in other objects.
+      <strong>Interview Response:</strong> The Mediator Pattern is a design pattern that allows one item to notify another group of objects when an event or action occurs.
+The Mediator and Observer patterns vary in that the Mediator pattern allows one object to be alerted of events occurring in other objects.
+In contrast, the Observer pattern allows one object to subscribe to numerous events occurring in other objects.
 <br/>
     </div>
     <div>